jmigueprieto/gradle-librarian-plugin/README.md

 id: me.mprieto.librarian.project
 ```

-This Project Plugin is a Work In Progress.
+This plugin is a Work In Progress.
 At the moment it gives you the ability to externalize the **ext props**
 to a yaml file `gradle-properties.yaml`

 E.g.:

 ```yaml
 ext:
   myLibraryVersion: 1.2.3